Akashdip-N/NASA-API-Explorer/README.md

 ## 🚀 Deployment (Optional)
 ✅ To deploy the application, you can use platforms like [Vercel](https://vercel.com/) for the frontend and [Render](https://render.com/) for the backend.
-</br>✅ To do that follow these steps:
+</br>✅ To do that, follow these steps:
   1. Create an account on [Vercel](https://vercel.com/) and [Render](https://render.com/).
-  2. Create two seperate repostories for `Vercel` and `Render` to host the `frontend` and `backend` respectively.
+  2. Create two separate repositories for `Vercel` and `Render` to host the `frontend` and `backend` respectively.
   3. Create a new project on `Vercel` and `Render.com` and link it to the respective `backend` and `frontend` repositories.
   4. Set the following environment variables `Render.com` for the backend:
      - `NASA_API_KEY`
      - `FEEDBACK_SHEET_URL`
      - `CONTACT_US_URL`
   5. After the backend is deployed, create a new project on `Vercel` for the frontend and link it to the `frontend` repository.
-  6. Set the `API_URL` environment variables on the `Render` project as the same URL of the deployed backend, e.g., `https://your-backend-url.onrender.com`.
+  6. Set the `API_URL` environment variable on the `Render` project to the same URL of the deployed backend, e.g., `https://your-backend-url.onrender.com`.
   7. After setting the environment variables, deploy the frontend project on `Vercel`.
   8. Once both the frontend and backend are deployed, you can access the application using the URL provided by `Vercel` for the frontend.